analogdevicesinc/ai8x-synthesis/README.md

 #### Generating a Random Sample Input

 To generate a random sample input, use a short NumPy script.
-In the MNIST example:
+In the grayscale MNIST example:

 ```python
 import os